No Universal Purification in Quantum Mechanics: No universal exact purification

 due to \emph{linearity} of $\mathcal{M}$.
 According to Eq.~\eqref{eq:ab}, we have

-where $X_k=\mathcal{M}\left[\Pi_{\mathrm{sym}}(\rho_0^{\otimes k}\otimes\rho_1^{\otimes(t-k)})\right]$ is a semi-positive matrix as $\mathcal{M}$ is a \emph{positive} map.
-Notice that the L.H.S.\ of the above equation is the linear combination of semi-positive matrices with positive coefficients, while the R.H.S.\ is a rank-1 matrix.
-According to a textbook result, this means that each positive matrix should be proportional to the rank-1 matrix on the R.H.S., including the first and the last matrices corresponding to $k=0$ and $k=t$.
+where $X_k=\mathcal{M}\left[\Pi_{\mathrm{sym}}(\rho_0^{\otimes k}\otimes\rho_1^{\otimes(t-k)})\right]$ is a positive semi-definite matrix as $\mathcal{M}$ is a \emph{positive} map.
+Notice that the l.h.s.\ of the above equation is a linear combination of positive semi-definite matrices with positive coefficients, while the r.h.s.\ is a rank-$1$ matrix.
+As the r.h.s.\ is rank-$1$, every positive semi-definite matrix appearing in the l.h.s.\ must have support contained in the same one-dimensional subspace.
+This means that each positive matrix should be proportional to the rank-$1$ matrix on the r.h.s., including the first and the last matrices corresponding to $k=0$ and $k=t$.
 We thus have

 for arbitrary $\rho_0$ and $\rho_1$, which concludes our proof. \end{proof}